Interpretable agent communication from scratch (with a generic visual processor emerging on the side): Experiments

 \subsection{Referential communication accuracy}

 We start by analyzing how well our models learn to refer to object-depicting images through a learned protocol.\footnote{Appendix A.2 reports this and all following experiments repeated with 5 distinct initializations of our most representative model (\textit{+augmentations -shared}).
 It shows that variance across runs is negligible.
-We did not repeat the check for the remaining models due to time and resource constraints (see Appendix A.1).} While some models use data augmentation at training time, we do not apply this transformation when testing the learned communication pipeline.

-As a strong baseline, we let the trained SimCLR model play the referential game by argmax-ing its $s$ layer (see Fig.~\ref{fig:simclr-setup} above) into a discrete ``symbol'' (SimCLR$_{disc}$).\footnote{When looking at SimCLR as a communication game, $s$ constitutes the discrete symbol layer, with $z$ functioning as symbol embedding layer.
-Discretizing $h$ produced worse game-playing performance in any case.}
+We did not repeat the check for the remaining models due to time and resource constraints (see Appendix A.1).} As an interesting baseline, we let the trained SimCLR model play the referential game by argmax-ing its $s$ layer into a discrete ``symbol'' (SimCLR$_{disc}$).
+By looking at the SimCLR diagram in Fig.~\ref{fig:simclr-setup}, it should be clear that $s$ constitutes the equivalent of the communication layer, with $z$ functioning as symbol embedding layer.
+Discretizing $h$, in any case, led to lower game-playing performance.\footnote{We also compared to an architecture from earlier work in emergent communication with realistic visual inputs, that is, the one of \citep{Lazaridou:etal:2017,Bouchacourt:Baroni:2018}.
+However, as shown in Appendix A.3, its performance is considerably lower than that of SimCLR$_{disc}$.}

-Accuracy is given by the proportion of times in which a system assigns the largest symbol-embedding/image-representation similarity to the target compared to 127 distractors (chance $\approx{}0.8\%$).
+Accuracy is given by the proportion of times in which the Receiver ``picks the right image'', that is, it assigns the largest symbol-embedding/image-representation similarity to the target compared to 127 distractors (chance $\approx{}0.8\%$).

 Results are in Table \ref{tab:game-accuracy}.
-The ILSVRC-val column shows that all models can play the game well above chance, when tested on new images of the same categories encountered during training.
+The ILSVRC-val column shows that all models can play the game well above chance when tested on new images of the same categories encountered during training.
 The next column (OOD set) shows that the models also play the game well above chance with input images from new categories, although mostly with a drop in performance.
-All variants of our model are considerably more robust than the SimCLR baseline (which, however, does remarkably well, out-of-the-box, at this discrete communication game).
+All variants of our model are considerably more robust than the SimCLR baseline (which, however, does remarkably well at this discrete communication game it was not designed for).

-In summary, neural networks trained from scratch are able to communicate quite accurately through a discrete channel even in the challenging setup in which the target referent is mixed with more than one hundred distractors, and when it belongs to new categories not seen at training time.